hydroperx/silverhoney/README.md

 Looks Xbox.
 I have never owned a Xbox either but I have seen a few shots of the GUI.
 I have owned mostly Windows, Android, Sony PlayStation, Sega Master System, something Lenox that plays lots of things (games from NES, and a Dynavision).

 </blockquote>

+To clarify, if I have ever owned a computer or mobile device, my goal was to simulate something.